cff29546/pzmap2dzi/README.md

 - Supports foraging zones rendering
 - Supports isometric view and top view rendering
 - Supports map objects rendering (car spawn zones, special zombie spawn zones, map story zones)
-- Supports game version 41.71
+- Supports game version 41.72 (unstable)

 # Requirement
-- The full output size of isometric map for game version 41.68 is around 1.1TB and consists of 1.3M files.
-Make sure your output to a hard drive has enough free space.
+- The full output size of isometric map for game version 41.72 (unstable) is around 230GB (or 1.3TB with lossless png format) and consists of 2.2M files.
+Make sure you output to a hard drive has enough free space.
 - The rending process will take a very long time, so it's better to have a high-performance CPU, hard drive, and large memory.
-    - (The rending took around 18 hours on an AMD 3700X with 64GB DDR4 2133 memory and a SATA3 mechanical hard drive using a 16 thread setting)
+    - The full rending took around 12 hours (or 22 hours with lossless png format) on an AMD 3700X with 64GB DDR4 2133 memory and a SATA3 mechanical hard drive using a 16 thread setting
 - If you choose to render only top view map, output size will be around 250MB and can be done around 2 hours.

 # How to run